jeremyosborne/dnpk/README.md

 - [ ] Cosmetics: when building an army in the classic game each one got `Xth troop of type Y of city Z` which adds some flavor for troops that last a long time, and some sobering effect as you get up to `306th light infantry that will likely immediately die` from your home city.
 - [ ] Cosmetics: objects should have a cosmetic identifier of `game time created` stored as... turn number?
 Integer meaning something something?
 - [ ] Cosmetics: Flags of cities and towers change as troops pass them / control them.
-- [ ] Deities: make them a specific type, not just a group of `namings`.
 - [ ] Other structures for classic parity
     - [ ] Ruins / Temples
         - [ ] Searchable by: Heroes (according to original rules)